techouse/qs/README.md

 );
 ```

-You may use the [EncodeOptions.listFormat] option to specify the format of the output [List]:
+You can choose the list encoding style with [EncodeOptions.listFormat]:

 ```dart
 expect(